Zimbabwe Electricity Supply Authority Holdings

 ZENT works strategically as an organ responsible for investment for ZESA Holdings.
 It has a diversified business portfolio.
 It spearheads the drive into new dimensions such as land development, irrigation works and installations, manufacturing electricity end use equipment, development of new IT products and regional markets.
 It comprises four business units.

 PowerTel Communication is a registered Internet services provider in the country.
 It has a a considerable coverage in Zimbabwe through its fibre cable system.
 Its offices are located at the famous Joina City building in Harare.
 PowerTel also has a Broadband Wireless network covering major parts of the country.
-Operations

 Pre-Paid Metre Installation

 ZESA embarked on a pre-paid metre installation project with the aim of reducing the national consumption levels.
 The idea was also meant to recover millions of dollars of unpaid bills by individuals, private companies as well as government departments.
 The replacement of the conventional billing system was also in line with the improvements in the Information and Communication systems.
 In March 2011 Powertel extended the backbone to Mutare into Mozambique to create a second gateway to the undersea cable Seacom.
-This provides an essential backup in terms of internet connectivity to ensure that the customer is never down.
-Load Shedding
+This provided an essential backup in terms of internet connectivity to ensure that the customer is never down.

 ZESA has accumulated a number of nick names due to its expert load shedding style.
 In Zimbabwe during winters, some residential areas especially in Harare go for dozens of hours without electricity.
 Winter wheat farmers are usually the most affected in terms of production since the crop requires electricity for irrigation.
 Some areas have also faced perennial blackouts by going for months without electricity.
-These inconsistencies have given Zesa Holdings an outlook of a weak and incompetent organisation in the eyes if the Zimbabwean public.
+These inconsistencies have given Zesa Holdings an outlook of a weak and incompetent organisation in the eyes of the Zimbabwean public.
 In 2014, there was speculation that ZESA was in fact exporting electricity to countries such as Mozambique while the country was in "darkness".
-Performance

 ZESA Holdings has generally been under-performing especially in terms of providing the much needed services such as electricity.
 There is also growing concern over the electricity rates being charged by the consumers which are high as compared to the regional rates.
 In contrast, the company has failed to combat financial challenges especially with regards to payment of its workers.
 In 2014, the company was marred with battles with its formers employees for failing to honour some of its financial obligations.